ofajs/ofa-v4-docs/packages/docs/en/docs/create-app/page.md

   <h1>{{pageTitle}}</h1>
   <p>Welcome to my single file page!</p>
   <script>
-    // Avoid using import in single-file mode
+    // Avoid using import in the single-file mode
     // import data from './other/module.mjs';

     export default async ({ load }) => {